Nikoletos-K/Nikoletos-K/README.md

 -->

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Konstantinos Nikoletos and I'm a software developer-engineer.
-I'm from Greece, living in Athens and currently I am an undergraduate student in the department of Informatics and Telecommunications (DIT) of National University of Athens(UOA).
+I'm from Greece, living in Athens and currently I am an undergraduate student in the department of Informatics and Telecommunications (DiT) of National University of Athens (UoA).

-## Find me on
+##  📫 Find me on

 [![LinkedIn][3.2]][3] [![WhatsApp][3.3]][4] [![GMail][3.4]][5]